 Instructions

-- Remove from oven and finish assembling the nachos with your favorite toppings such as cilantro, green onions, guacamole, sour cream, diced avocado, tomatoes, etc.
+- Finish assembling the nachos with your favorite toppings such as cilantro, green onions, guacamole, sour cream, diced avocado, tomatoes, etc.

 KITCHEN PRODUCTS WE LOVE